guilhermedemouraa/Apple-Harvesting-Robot/README.md

 ![Robot design](https://user-images.githubusercontent.com/39603677/113948823-a99cb080-97c2-11eb-8ce8-cb6cc00f340d.JPG)

 Fig. 2.
-Mechanic arm for apple picking
+Mechanic arm for apple picking.
+Source: Slaughter, D.C., EBS289K: Robotics, smart machines, and IoT.
+2018.

 • The last part of the project consisted in creating a summary report of the apple harvesting operation, which was presented to the user in a local webpage, developed in HTLM.